actum/accessibility/README.md

-# Website
+# ACTUM Digital Accessibility

+A portal of ACTUM Digital projects dedicated to web accessibility.

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation